-With COVID-19 and all the measures our world is currently taking to stay safe, some of these suggestions may not be appropriate or just aren’t happening at all this year.
+With all the measures our world is currently taking to stay safe during 2020 and beyond, some of these suggestions may not be appropriate or just aren’t happening at all this year.

 No matter what the circumstances look like this year, the message and meaning of this holiday remain the same.